 It doesn’t take a professional photographer to capture a great photo, but it doesn’t hurt to have a nice camera.
 While some smartphone cameras take photos that are a high enough resolution for your website, using a DSLR camera will significantly improve the quality.
 Ask parents and volunteers to take pictures at practices, games, and events and share them through email.
-Downloading pictures from Facebook and re-uploading to your website can significantly decrease the quality of the image, so it’s best to have the original file.
+Downloading pictures from Facebook and re-uploading them to your website can significantly decrease the quality of the image, so it’s best to have the original file.

-If you are looking for specific image to communicate an upcoming event or update, there are plenty of stock image resources online.
+If you are looking for a specific image to communicate an upcoming event or update, there are plenty of stock image resources online.
 When searching for the perfect picture, don’t forget about copyright.
 Using a random image from a Google search can potentially violate copyright law.
-To avoid this, use pictures from websites that provide photos free of copyright restrictions, such as StockSnap.io, Pexels and Unsplash.
+To avoid this, use pictures from websites that provide photos free of copyright restrictions, such as StockSnap.io, Pexels, and Unsplash.

-Effectively utilize your DICK’S Team Sports HQ image rotator
+Effectively utilize your Sports Connect image rotator

 - Make adjustments.
 Use free online tools such as Canva to adjust photo lighting, coloration, etc. You can also use this user-friendly tool to make graphics, collages, and add text to photos.
 It is important to be aware of where the photo’s caption displays on your theme’s rotator to ensure it doesn’t overlap with any text added to photos.